 RACE Planning Framework

-The RACE Planning Framework is widely used for digital marketing.
+The RACE Planning Framework is widely used as digital marketing strategy framework.
 It consists of four stages—Reach, Act, Convert, and Engage.
 These stages guide businesses from increasing brand awareness (Reach) to encouraging customer actions (Act), converting leads to sales (Convert), and fostering long-term customer relationships (Engage).

 For instance, an online retail company may use the RACE framework to design a campaign that attracts website visitors, nurtures them through engaging content, and finally converts them into loyal customers who engage with the brand via newsletters or social media.